-Welcome to the Web site for the University of Pittsburgh Brain Institute.
-As you navigate the site, our focus will become clear: It’s all about the science.
-The formula is simple: Basic science leads to discoveries that lay the foundation for new treatments and cures for brain disorders.
+The focus of the University of Pittsburgh Brain Institute is clear: It’s all about the science.
+Basic science leads to discoveries that lay the foundation for new treatments and cures for brain disorders.
 That is why the Brain Institute is organized to provide critical support for Pitt’s community of basic neuroscientists (more than 150 strong, and counting!) in their quest to unravel the mysteries of normal and abnormal brain function.

-What makes us so certain that fundamental science is essential for finding effective new treatments and cures?
-Just look at any major neurological problem we face today—Alzheimer's disease, Parkinson’s, stroke, autism, cerebral palsy, or schizophrenia.
-We can detect these disorders, and we can describe their natural history of progression, but we can do little else.
+We face the same dilemma with every major neurological problem —Alzheimer's disease, Parkinson’s disease, ALS, addiction, mental illness – in that while we can detect these disorders, and we can describe their natural history of progression, we can do little else.
 This situation has gone unchanged for more than 40 years, and without research at the most basic level we will be stuck without effective treatments and preventive measures 20 years from now.
 New treatments and cures won’t come until we lay the scientific foundation for them.
-Therefore, the overall strategy of the Brain Institute is to support the many centers of excellence that already exist at Pitt, and to create new centers, including the Live Like Lou Center for ALS Research, in areas where we can have great impact.